gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - depends on the other views
 - allows you to organize what packages you need (from development view)
 - need to know specifications like concurrency (from process view)

+### Tutorial 2 Jan 23, 2018
+- tips on writing software requirements document
+- user characteristics: who is going to be using your product and what is the scope of their knowledge?
+- constraints: any constraints that you, the team, has that must be abided
+- apportioning of requirements: any requirements you need to cut out (this should **not** be part of this SRS)
+- section 3 - highlight your **innovative idea**, usually the longest section
+- use slide 29, not 30 for the viewpoints (business events followed by viewpoints)
+- you don't need to have political requirement so just say n/a
+-